-A few years ago, posting relatable, creative or funny content was enough.
-But today, the algorithms have changed the game and producing content is not enough.
+A few years ago, posting relatable, creative, or funny content was enough.
+But the algorithms have changed the game, and producing content is no longer enough on its own.
+Today, social media advertising is the best way to cut through the noise and reach your audience - it is faster, more targeted, and measurable.

 What Is Social Media Advertising?

-You pay to get in front of people who might love what you sell.
-You choose the audience, set the budget and create the ad.
+Ever seen a post with a “Sponsored” tag at the top on Instagram?
+That is social media advertising.
+You pay to get in front of people who might love what you sell - you choose the audience, set the budget, and create the ad.

 Paid Ads vs Organic Social Media